 According to Professor Wilma Vollebergh of Utrecht University, “The Netherlands has a social culture, with open and safe relationships between parents and their children, and the same applies to the relationships that children have with each other.
 The pressure to perform is also not as high here.”

-I would like to believe that the Dutch kids surveyed were honest about their answers and that these Dutch researchers know a thing or two about the Dutch educational system.
+I’m trusting that the Dutch kids surveyed were honest about their answers and that these Dutch researchers know a thing, or two about the Dutch educational system.
 Wouldn’t you?

 2. For the most part, Dutch students under the age of 10, receive very little or almost no homework.

 Some newspapers circulating around actually state that abslutely no homework given to school children under the age of ten.
 The amount of homework depends upon the discretion of the local schools, but overall, Dutch teachers and parents recognize the importance of play after school is more important than hitting the books.
 Students start receiving homework at the end of their primary school year but definitely not in the same quantity as those in the United States.
 Who really benefits from homework anyway?

 3. Dutch students are tested for their relative intelligence, but the advice given is not binding.

 At the end of the their 8th year of school, usually around age 12, Dutch children must take a CITO test designed to evaluate their overall “intelligence“.
 While there might be some moderate levels of stress, overall, Dutch students take it with stride.
 Here is what is crucial to understand–the results of the CITO test are suggestion only.

 According to the Dutch government’s official stance, “primary schools advise each child and their parents the most appropriate type of secondary education, based on the CITO test score, the child’s performance in previous years and his/her personal interests.”
 An important caveat is-“The advice is not binding.”